Chatbot conversations

 - Scope:

-- Apply to entire site
+- Entire site

 - Publish in FAQ page: Checkbox to also add to public FAQs